T20X/notes/low latency/lock-free.md

 If there is a side effect that modifies a variable, and a value computation that reads that variable, and neither is sequenced-before the other, the code has undefined behaviour.

-## release operation

- Informally, performing a release operation on A forces prior side effects on *other*(exactly not specified on which ones) memory locations to become visible to other threads that later perform a consume or an acquire operation on A. “Relaxed” atomic operations are not synchronization operations even though, like synchronization operations, they cannot contribute to data races.

-An atomic operation A that performs a release operation on an atomic object M synchronizes with an atomic operation B that performs an acquire operation on M and ***IMPORTANT------->takes its value from any side effect in the release sequence headed by A.***

-Note that above does not limit to just one acquire operation!

-that the querent might be thinking that a release store only has enough synchronization "mojo" to sync with one reader, and that reader would use up its ability to sync with anything else.
-If so, it might help to understand that's not how it works.
-In real implementations, a release operation in a writer orders access to coherent shared cache/memory wrt. earlier loads/stores in that thread.
-Acquire is similar for the read side, just ordering this CPU core's access to coherent shared state

-In ISO C++ there is not much of a guarantee of a coherent shared state existing, other than the coherency guarantees on single objects.
-ISO C++ only defines things in terms of syncs-with guaranteeing visibility, so if nobody's looking then a release store can in theory be optimized away or relaxed by the as-if rule.
-But in practice compilers don't try to prove that an atomic object has no acquire-or-stronger reader

 ## Side effects